-When custom ordering the gifts, you can chose from the variety of woods and materials below.
+When custom ordering the gifts, you can choose from the variety of woods and materials below.
 You can mix and match any of the items on our product page with any of the materials listed here.
 Many of these woods are available for wine stoppers, picture frames, and desk sets as well!

 Blood Wood heartwood varies from gray-red to a deep rich red and ages to a deep brown color.
 The wood is lustrous and sometimes has variegated yellow and red stripes.

-The heartwood is dull golden brown in color with variegated irregular markings and an attractive ray flecked figure
+The heartwood is dull golden brown in color with variegated irregular markings and an attractive ray flecked figure.

 Bubinga is medium red-brown with lighter red to purple veining.

 Cherry heartwood, native to North America, varies from rich red to reddish-brown.

 Cocobolo heartwood varies in color from rich red to an attractive variegated appearance of yellow, orange, and red streaks and zones, which mature upon exposure to a mellow orange red.

 Jatoba heartwood is salmon red to orange-brown marked with dark brown streaks.
 It has a golden luster.

 Leopard Wood has a flaky, speckled figure with dark flecks, varying from a small lace-like pattern to a larger ''splashy'' figure.